pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Adjust the payment amount and date if necessary.
 By default, the customer will be notified about the order being marked as paid via email.
 You can prevent this by unchecking the box next to "notify customer by email".
-Confirm by clicking the :btn:Create payment" button.
+Confirm by clicking the :btn:Create payment: button.

-This takes you back to the "order details" page, now with a notification box at the top saying "The payment has been created successfully." and a green tag in the top right saying "✓ Paid".
+This takes you back to the "order details" page, now with a notification box at the top saying "The payment has been created successfully" and a green tag in the top right saying "✓ Paid".
 Repeat this process for every order that shows up in the list on the "orders" page.

 ### Handling unresolved transactions